 Gertrude Graham Smith

 Gertrude Graham Smith, nicknamed Gay, is a studio potter and teaching artist single firing porcelain ware in a soda kiln near Penland, NC.
-She held artist-in-residencies at the Archie Bray Foundation in Helena, Montana and at Penland School in Penland, NC.
+Her grant awards include a North Carolina Arts Council Visual Arts Fellowship, and Regional Artist Project Grants.
+She’s held artist-in-residencies at the Archie Bray Foundation and at Penland School.
 Her teaching credits include workshops at Haystack Mountain School of Crafts, Penland School, the Harvard Ceramics Studio, and the Findhorn Foundation in Northern Scotland.
 Her work is represented internationally.
 Collections include the Mint Museum, Charlotte, NC and Yingge Ceramics Museum in Taiwan.
-She’s been featured on the cover of Ceramics Monthly magazine, and her work is in numerous publications such as Making Marks and Functional Pottery by Robin Hopper, and Working with Clay by Susan Peterson.
-Grant awards include a North Carolina Arts Council Visual Artist Fellowship and two Regional Artist Project Grants.
-She currently serves on the Board of Trustees of Penland School of Crafts.
+She’s been featured on the cover of Ceramics Monthly magazine, and her work is in many publications such as Making Marks by Robin Hopper, and Working with Clay by Susan Peterson, and many Lark series including, 100 Teapots, Vases, Cups.
+Gay currently serves on the Board of Trustees of Penland School of Crafts.

-These days, I contemplate the relevance of living as a practicing artist with our planet facing extraordinary shifts.
-I imagine how the work of my hands and heart may be of benefit.
-Perhaps, working as a potter develops beneficial qualities: caring attention, commitment, honesty, courage, passion, hard work, love of beauty, and a willingness to get one’s hands dirty.
-Engaging daily in the primordial, mysterious act of creation with earth, water, fire, air, the essential raw materials of which we and the pots are made, links us with all earthly life.
+These days, I contemplate the relevance of living as a practicing artist with the challenges we face with our planetary home.
+How may the work of my hands and heart be of benefit?
+Hopefully, working as a potter develops beneficial qualities: caring attention, commitment, honesty, courage, passion, hard work, love of beauty, and a willingness to get one’s hands dirty.
+Engaging in the primordial, mysterious act of creation with earth, water, fire, air, the essential raw materials of which we and the pots are made, links us with all earthly life.

 Simple pottery, like cups, are made to hold and serve nourishment.
 Do consciously made pots carry some ineffable ability to transform and heal?
 What is conveyed through use or enjoyment?
 What may be embedded in the stone of fired clay by the alchemical bond between material, process, and person?
 A blessing?